psychmeta/psychmeta/README.md

 [![Monthly Downloads](http://cranlogs.r-pkg.org/badges/psychmeta)](http://cranlogs.r-pkg.org/badges/psychmeta "Monthly downloads")

 ## Overview
 The `psychmeta` package provides tools for computing bare-bones and psychometric meta-analyses and for generating psychometric data for use in meta-analysis simulations.
 Currently, the package supports bare-bones, individual-correction, and artifact-distribution methods for meta-analyzing correlations and *d* values.
-Please refer to the overview tutorial vignette for an introduction to `psychmeta`'s functions and workflows.
+Please refer to the overview vignette `vignette("overview", package = "psychmeta")` for an introduction to `psychmeta`'s functions and workflows.

 ## Authors
 `psychmeta` was written by [Jeffrey A. Dahlke](https://www.jeffreydahlke.com/) and [Brenton M. Wiernik](https://wiernik.org/).